h2oai/h2ogpt/README_LangChain.md

 * [Perplexity](https://www.perplexity.ai/) but h2oGPT is open-source and private, similar control over sources.

+* [HayStack](https://github.com/deepset-ai/haystack) but h2oGPT is open-source and private.
+Haystack is pivot to LLMs from NLP tasks, so well-developed documentation etc.  But mostly LangChain clone.

 * [Empler](https://www.empler.ai/) but h2oGPT is open-source and private.
 Empler has nice AI and content control, and focuses on use cases like marketing.

 * [Writesonic](https://writesonic.com/) but h2oGPT is open-source and private.
 Writesonic has better image/video control.